keurfonluu/FFTPack/README.md

 ## Two libraries
 This repo contains two libraries:
 1. FFTpack library
-   contains FFT functions.
+   Contains FFT functions.
 2. Forlab library
    Forlab is a Fortran module that provides a lot of functions for scientific computing mostly inspired by Matlab and Python's package NumPy.